 Try the Permadeath run: If a Pokemon faints, it gets released.
 Good luck with the Elite Four...

 And the "No-Whiteout" challenge.
-If all of your pokemon in the party faint, start a new save file.
-Getting that pokedex completion can really suck.
+If all of your Pokémon in the party faint, the game is over and you have to restart.
+Getting that Pokédex completion can really suck.